anaef/nginx-lws/doc/GettingStarted.md

 ## Running the Examples Website With Docker

 The Docker image is designed for easy use, providing users with a straightforward command to quickly test and explore LWS.
-It runs on an Ubuntu 20.04 (Focal Fossa) image.
+It runs on an Ubuntu 26.04 LTS image.

 > [!IMPORTANT]
 > The following steps require Docker 20.10 or newer.